dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`-v` Invert selection: apply changes to the tracks not selected by list of track_regex

+* :code:`-F` Interpret pattern as fixed strings, not regular expressions

 Use '' (empty string in single quotes) to replace pattern with nothing.
 Examples: Given track names 'fk123_hela.bam#1' and 'fk123_hela.bed#2'::

     editNames fk123_ ''       -> hela.bam#1, hela.bed#2